NatenaelTBekele/Cluster-Analysis-for-Marketers/README.md

 # Cluster-Analysis-for-Marketers
-* You have been tasked to create targeted ad marketing campaign by dividing their customers into at least 3 distinctive groups.

 * The company has extensive data on their customers for the duration of 2.5 years.
 * One of the key pain points for marketers is to know their customers and identify their needs.
 * By understanding the customer, marketers can launch a targeted marketing campaign that is tailored for specific needs